In this article I will discuss the best gym exercises and the most practical training methods for improving your overall fitness.

 Depending on your training goals you may perform 1 to 3 strength workouts a week and no more than an hour in duration each.

 Strength workouts should balance pushing and pulling exercises followed by core exercises or a cardio finisher.
 Build your routine with 1 upper body push, 1 pull, a leg and a posterior chain exercise.

-I recommend sport and cardiovascular activity every other day.
+I recommend at least a sport or cardiovascular activity every other day.